Workouts targeting your abs can be daunting.

 Day 28: Rest and Recover!

-Exhale as you lift your feet back to center.
+- Exhale as you lift your feet back to the center.
 Inhale as you drop to the left.
 Repeat 50 times on each side.

 Yes!
 You will strengthen your core in this 30-day challenge core workout.
 The best way to get 6 pack abs is to put in the hard work.
 For better results, practice ab training every single day.
 No excuses!